HL7-cz/elp/input/pagecontent/use-cases.md

 **Healthcare professionals (PZS):**
 - may view the ELP only in direct connection with the provision of healthcare (CBAC - Context-based access control).

-**Public administration institutions (e.g., Czech Social Security Administration, Police of the Czech Republic, Ministry of Transport of the Czech Republic, ORP):**
+**Public administration institutions (e.g., Czech Social Security Administration, Police of the Czech Republic, Ministry of Transport of the Czech Republic, Municipalities with extended powers):**
 - have access to assessments through the Shared Services Information System,
 - can only read assessments relevant to their agenda (e.g., driving ability, work ability, social benefits).